cakephp/docs/en/orm/query-builder.rst

 which lets you attach window expressions.
 You can create custom aggregate functions through ``FunctionsBuilder::aggregate()``.

-After creating an ``AggregateExpression``, you can configure the window expression with common helpers like:
+These are the most commonly supported window features.
+Most features are provided by ``AggregateExpresion``, but make sure you follow your database documentation on use and restrictions.

-- ``order($fields)`` This orders the aggregate group the same as a query ORDER BY.
+- ``order($fields)`` Order the aggregate group the same as a query ORDER BY.
 - ``partition($expressions)`` Add one or more partitions to the window based on column names.
 - ``rows($start, $end)`` Define a offset of rows that precede and/or follow the